bjhend/matterbak/README.md

 The script should work with Python 3.8 or later.
 The [mattermost module](https://github.com/someone-somenet-org/mattermost-python-api) is needed for easier API access.

-**Note** that we require a version with the additional function `get_teams_for_user` and an extended function `get_posts_for_channel`.
-There are a currently open [pull requests](https://github.com/someone-somenet-org/mattermost-python-api/issues?q=is%3Aopen%20is%3Apr%20author%3A%40bjhend) to add these to the package.
-Until the pull requests are executed you may use the [`development` branch](https://github.com/bjhend/mattermost-python-api/tree/development) of [this repo](https://github.com/bjhend/mattermost-python-api) containing the changes of both pull requests.
+**Note** that we require a version of the mattermost module with additional functions.
+For some of the additions there are already open [pull requests](https://github.com/someone-somenet-org/mattermost-python-api/issues?q=is%3Aopen%20is%3Apr%20author%3A%40bjhend) to add these to the package.
+Until all changes are added to the original mattermost module you have to  use the [`development` branch](https://github.com/bjhend/mattermost-python-api/tree/development) of [this fork](https://github.com/bjhend/mattermost-python-api) containing all required additions.

 If you call the script with `uv run` or `poetry run` the required version of the `mattermost` package will be used.